 Wrongful Death Lawyers – Seattle, Washington

 Wrongful Death in Washington State can leave families with a giant hole where their loved one used to be with lonely spouses, grieving parents, and children coping with the loss of one or both parents.
 The experienced lawyers at Phillips Law Firm will help you seek proper compensation for the wrongful death of your loved one.
+The staff at Phillips Law Firm is standing by 24/7 and consultations are always free.

 Wrongful Death in Washington State